-1. Browse the Interested Faculty Mentors List
+1. Browse the Host Faculty Mentors List

 Linked below is an interactive list of potential faculty mentors who have expressed an interest in hosting an MSRP intern.
 This list is updated regularly, refer back to it often as you draft your application materials.

 - Typically, approx. 70% of the cohort is ultimately placed with a mentor listed on the Interested Faculty Mentors List

 - Filter by school or department using controls on the top row

 - Utilize key words to find multiple approaches to your interests

 Visit the MIT Schools’ faculty directories below to find additional faculty and learn about their current research.
 Applicants may list any MIT faculty member in their application.

 Interns may still be placed with a faculty member they list, even if that faculty member did not express interest by the application deadline.
 Alternatively, the list of faculty provided by an intern may inform placement, such that the intern receives an excellent fit with a faculty they did not list on their application.
 Listing faculty in the application does not guarantee placement in one of the listed research environments.

 MIT faculty comprise more than 50 departments organized into 5 schools and 1 college:

 - School of Engineering